 Fig 2.
 Growth Enablers

 For example, let’s say that a big chunk of the growth gap needs to be filled by revenue from adjacent and new terrains.
 It may well be that the existing operating model that allocates funding through a particular governance approach is perfectly fine for core business growth, but grossly inadequate for more speculative growth experiments.
-For this organisation, Step 2 would focus on designing a parallel operating model to support adjacent and new innovation.
+For this organisation, the Growth Strategy would also have to prioritise designing a parallel operating model to support adjacent and new innovation.

 Step 3: Walk the Path

-Walking the Path is about 1) pursuing actual growth options and 2) overcoming growth obstacles by implementing changes to the prioritised growth enablers.
+Walking the Path is all about Growth Delivery.
+This means pursuing actual growth options and overcoming growth obstacles by implementing the prioritised growth enablers.

 Bringing it together